stla/qhull/README.md

 -   `family`, two tiles of the same family share the same circumcenter;

--   `toporiented`, the orientation of the tile.
+-   `toporiented`, Boolean, whether the tile is top-oriented.

-A `Simplex` object has six fields:
+A `Simplex` object has four fields:

 -   `_points`, the vertices of the simplex, actually a map of the vertices identifiers to their coordinates